aistabci/abci-docs/en/docs/ngc.md

 First, we need to find the URL for Chainer image via NGC Website.

 Open [https://ngc.nvidia.com/](https://ngc.nvidia.com/) with your browser, sign in with an NGC account, and input "chainer" to the search form "Search Containers".
-Then, you'll be find:
+Then, you'll find:
 [https://ngc.nvidia.com/catalog/containers/partners:chainer](https://ngc.nvidia.com/catalog/containers/partners:chainer)

-In this page, you will see the pull command for using Chainer image on Docker (you must sign in with an NGC account):
+In this page, you will see the ``pull`` command for using Chainer image on Docker (you must sign in with an NGC account):

 ```
 docker pull nvcr.io/partners/chainer:4.0.0b1